gautam0826/DFS-Optimizer/README.md

 * [Sprint 3](https://trello.com/b/si6stNnD)

 ## Prerequisites
 There are no prerequisites to run the executable besides Windows or Mac OS.
-To run outside the executable, the user needs at least Python 2.7 to run.
+To run outside the executable, the user needs at least Python 2.7 and the below libraries to run.
+Most of the required libraries come packaged with Python.

 ## Built With
 * Python [Website](https://www.python.org/)